Scout24/c-bastion/README.rst

 https://github.com/immobilienscout24/cbas

-The purpose of this project is to provide an EC2 instance with a Docker container that can be used as a jump-host with dynamically created user.
+The purpose of this project is to provide an EC2 instance with a Docker container that can be used as a jump-host with dynamically created users.
 After creation, the user is able to log in into the Docker container by using his/her given SSH key.